Instruments Available from Harvey and Allen Dodworth From 1856 to 1885

 This is the only list that I know of showing what brass instruments were available in a major US city at this early date.
 "Dodworth's Brass Band School" had been published three years earlier and is widely know among fans of early American brass bands.
 It illustrates instruments that were popular along with fingering charts and a few simple tunes to get your band started with but doesn't specifically mention what instruments that they were selling.

 That said, it is not completely clear what instruments are being offered on this list either.
 When I first studied this list, I assumed that the more expensive, rotary valve instruments listed on the right were made in the US and the less expensive instruments listed on the right were imports.
-There are very few existing instruments with the Dodworth name on them and most seem to be from a decade or more later.
-I picture here an Eb cornet with bell over the shoulder that is quite obviously the same as those imported from Germany and sold by John Stratton in the 1860s through the 1880s and known to be inexpensive alternatives to the more expensive instruments made in Massachusetts.
+There are very few existing instruments with the Dodworth name on them and they seem to be from a decade or more later.
+I picture here an Eb cornet with bell over the shoulder that is quite obviously the same as those imported from Germany and sold by John Stratton in the 1860s through the 1880s and known to be inexpensive alternatives to the more expensive instruments made in New England.
 The only example that I know of from the 1850s with Dodworth’s name on it is a tenor horn with Berliner valves and bell over the shoulder in the First Brigade Band collection stamped: “J LECOCQ FROM PARIS / DODWORTH APPROVED / NEW YORK”.
+It is possible that this was one of the baritones with “Sax valve” listed on the right, but only those with Perinet valves are specified.

 In the 1853 "...Brass Band School", Dodworth gives very high praise to instruments made by Isaac Fiske and specifically the five valve cornet made for him personally.
 Also, Fiske advertised basses in the unusual key of Ab in his 1861 catalog and many of the prices listed here are the same as in that same catalog.
 (E.G. Wright also listed basses in Ab in the early 1860s.)
 This doesn't prove anything, but it indicates some likelihood that Dodworth was selling Fiske's instruments in New York in the 1850s.
 Intriguingly, there is also listed here CC tubas and the only known early US made CC tuba is one made by Thomas Paine in the 1850s.